aculab-com/aculab-webrtc/interface.md

 ### localStream

 A MediaStream object that is the local media to send to calls.
+If localStream and localStreams are undefined, a media stream is obtained using getUserMedia() and the specified constraints.

+The stream will be cloned, and the cloned stream will be returned in the onLocalMedia callback.

+### localStreams

-If undefined, a media stream is obtained using getUserMedia() and the specified constraints.
+An array of MediaStream objects that is the local media to send to calls.
+If localStream and localStreams are undefined, a media stream is obtained using getUserMedia() and the specified constraints.

+The streams will be cloned, and the cloned streams will be returned in the onLocalMedia callback.

 ### constraints